 The employment agreement provides that, commencing with calendar year 2018, Mr. Cifu will be eligible to receive an equity award at the beginning of each calendar year during the term (an "Annual Equity Grant").
 It is our board of director's current intention that the Annual Equity Grant will be in the form of 150,000 restricted shares of Class A common stock that are subject to performance and service conditions.
 The number of shares earned under each Annual Equity Grant will be based on the percentage of budgeted EBITDA achieved in the applicable calendar year, with a minimum of 50% of shares earned upon at least 70% achievement and 100% of shares earned upon at least 75% achievement.
-To the extent any shares of Class A common stock are earned with respect to an applicable Annual Equity Grant, 50% of such shares will vest on the last day of the calendar year to which such award relates and the remaining 50% will vest on the last day of the subsequent calendar year, subject to Mr. Cifu's continued employment through each applicable vesting date.
+To the extent any shares of Class A common stock are earned with respect to an applicable Annual Equity Grant, 50% of such shares will vest on the last day of the calendar year, subject to Mr. Cifu's continued employment through each applicable vesting date.